 Waterproof gardening boots are the best type for gardening since they repel any moisture and dirt.
 Look for a pair that provides support to the feet and has a deep lug tread to prevent any dangerous slips or falls that seniors may be more prone to.

-Gardeners are often a huge fan of clogs since they are very easy to slip on and off.
+Gardeners are often huge fans of clogs since they are very easy to slip on and off.
 A gardening shoe is a sturdy, waterproof shoe with good traction on wet soil or grass.
 They also can help prevent injury against sharp tools and any thorns that can cause pain and injury as you're tending your garden.

 To keep your feet clean, waterproof gardening boots are a good divestment.
 After you're finished, you can simply hose them down and use a scrub brush to remove all the chemicals, mud, dirt, and small rocks from the sole of your shoes.